EmilioG1/piglatin/README.md

 Describe: pigLatin();
-Test: "should return an empty string"
+Test: "should return a string"
 code: pigLatin("");
 Expected Output:""

-Test: "Should identify a vowel"
+Test: "Should identify the letter a"
 Code: pigLatin("a");
 Expected Output: true